 What is a Balloon Payment?

-Balloons: What are they and how can they benefit me?
+What is a balloon payment and how can it benefit me?

 Here at Vantastec, we pride ourselves on our flexible finance plans.
 We understand that some businesses might not be in the position to pay for one of our vehicles outright – and that’s completely fine.
 Initially, you may be asked whether you’d prefer a standard lease or a hire purchase, which we’ve already broken down for you in a previous edition of Finance Friday.

 Our leasing options can include what is known as a ‘balloon payment’.
 We understand all this financial jargon can be confusing at times, and that’s exactly why we’re here to help.
 In this week’s edition of Finance Friday, we break down exactly what is meant by a ‘balloon’ when it comes to leases and how they can benefit – and sometimes hinder – your business…